 The Museum reviews the carrying value of its long-lived assets for possible impairment whenever events or changes in circumstances indicate that the book value of the assets may not be recoverable.
 An impairment loss is recognized when the sum of the undiscounted future cash flows is less than the carrying amount of the asset, in which case a write-down is recorded to reduce the related asset to its estimated fair value.
-No impairment losses were recognized during the period from January 1 to June 30, 2015.
+No impairment losses were recognized during the year ended June 30, 2016.

-(h) DEFERRED REVENUE
+(h) REVENUE RECOGNITION AND DEFERRED REVENUE